GharibSami/FakeNameTask/README.md

 # FakeNameTask
 RPA Project using UIPATH
-the idea of the project is generate random name and get namen and thier birthdates and caculate age
+the idea of the project is generate random name and get names and thier birthdates and caculate age